Dawid Frątczak

 Let's delve into the nuances of this process with Dawid, the Head of Product Design at TeaCode.
 Dawid shares his expertise on how to navigate the complexities of user feedback, balancing immediate user requests with long-term business goals, and ensuring that every change made contributes to the overall success and sustainability of the product.
 Through this conversation, we uncover the strategies and best practices that can help teams make informed decisions and deliver products that truly resonate with their audience.

-Okay, Dawid, let’s start with what user feedback means to you.
+Okay, Dawid, let’s start with what user feedback means.

 However, we need to separate the concepts of feedback here.
 You have feedback from the client and from the end-user.
 I'll refer to them this way.
 The client often has their own vision and conveys feedback they receive from users based on this vision.
 However, the most important feedback comes from the end-users because it genuinely verifies whether our ideas are good.